Genetic diseases care service by easy-to-understand guidance

 9 Weeks (2020)

-The NHS provide genetic test, which can help people understand whether an inherited health condition may affect you, your child, or another family member and show if they are at higher risk of getting certain health conditions, including some types of cancer.
+The NHS provide genetic test, which can help people understand if an inherited health condition may affect you, your child, or another family member.
+And, they let people know if they are at higher risk of getting certain health conditions, including some types of cancer.
 The aim is to promote genetic test services and make them part of routine care so that people can be prepared for their possible diseases in the early stage.
 But, People feel uncomfortable with the process of the test as the test is not well-known, and can not fully understand what the risk means.
 Also, the system needs to be improved and integrated from the medical profession's perspective.

 So, the project goals are

-1. Guiding people to know what they will do and need to prepare for the genetic testing.
+1. Guiding people to know what they will do and need to prepare for genetic testing.

 2. Explaining what the result means and introducing the following guide for prevention.